crazylittlepolka/the-map/README.md

 Should user have loading issues the respective alert will appear on the screen.

+Check the live version of the app: https://crazylittlepolka.github.io/the-map/

 ## To get started:

 * clone or download the repository